SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The second of the two San Francisco cemeteries is at the Mission San Francisco de Asis.
 Commonly known as Mission Dolores, this historic landmark is the oldest building in San Francisco and also the oldest intact mission in California, containing a chapel, basilica, and museum in addition to the cemetery.

 The cemetery at the Mission San Francisco de Asis does not allow any new burials.
 Most of those buried here were active players in the Spanish rule of California and the mission system from the mid- to late- 1800s.

-Though burials in the ground are no longer allowed, the deceased's ashes may still be preserved at one of five columbariums in the city.
+Though burials in the ground are no longer allowed, the deceased's ashes may still be preserved at one of the columbariums in the city.
 Here is some information about the two most popular.

 Alcatraz: For most visitors to San Francisco, the famed Alcatraz Island (a.k.a.
 The Rock) is a must-see.
 Hop on a ferry to tour this old federal prison in the bay and learn about the various escape attempts.
 Click here for details.